The Custom Element Type dialog is used to view and modify the settings of custom element types.

 •Icon that is used in the Navigator View Hierarchies and Portal views.
 To select the icon, click the button in the Icon for Hierarchies and Stencil Buttons group and choose an icon from the pop-up menu.
 You can also select a custom image by clicking Browse and choosing the image from your hard drive.

-•Modeling direction of the diagram (supported only for subprocess elements and elements that have the Diagram behavior option enabled).
+•Modeling direction of the process level (supported only for subprocess elements and elements that have the Hierarchy Modeling Behavior option enabled).

 The default graphical properties of the element type are also shown.
 Click the Edit... button to modify the graphical properties.

-The Default type group can also be selected if the process step is a subprocess element or if the Diagram behavior option is enabled.
+The Default type group can also be selected if the process step is a subprocess element or if the Hierarchy Modeling Behavior option is enabled.
 Type groups are available with a separate license.

 Custom Attribute Types